dotnet/AspNetCore.Docs/aspnetcore/migration/webapi.md

 ## Migrate the controller

-Update the `ProductsController` for ASP.NET Core:
+Update the `ProductsController` for ASP.NET Core with the following highlighted code:

-The following code shows the updated ASP.NET Core `ProductsController`:

 [!code-csharp[](webapi/sample/6.x/ProductsCore/Controllers/ProductsController.cs?highlight=1,2,4,8,33,50,57)]